zwy923/Basic_database_project/README.md

 ![signup](./public/img/signup.png)

 Sign up interface.
-Please note that your password type must be a strong password combination (at least one uppercase and lowercase letter, and contain numbers and special symbols)
+:kissing_smiling_eyes:Please note that your password type must be a strong password combination (at least one uppercase and lowercase letter, and contain numbers and special symbols)